SampsonHo/NeopetsAutomation/README.md

 # NeopetsAutomation

-The purpose of this code set is to automate portions of neopets that I find to be boring or repetitive to make neopets more enjoyable.
+Automating portions of Neopets that I find to be boring or repetitive to make Neopets more enjoyable.

+I am primarily working on this to improve my python coding skills.

-Use at your own risk - please note that this is likely against the terms of service.
+Use at your own risk as this is likely against the terms of service.